The Cost Of Failure

 opportunity cost due to disruptions because teams and functions are changed

-However, when the implementation is successful, an organization will start to reap the benefits almost immediately.
+An organization will start to reap the benefits as soon as a business transformation goes into the implementation phase.
 The renewed enthusiasm and motivation of employees gives a further boost to new ideas, productivity and customer focus.

 When things go wrong…